pinobatch/numism/docs/good_coin.md

 Three classes of behaviors cannot be tested in this sort of
-framework: behaviors not visible to the CPU, behaviors of potentially hardware-damaging "killer pokes," and behaviors not testable in a single ROM image.
+framework: behaviors not visible to the CPU, behaviors of potentially hardware-damaging or emulator-crashing "killer pokes," and behaviors not testable in a single ROM image.

 All tested behaviors must be visible to the CPU.
 It cannot measure video output (such as palettes, priority, pixel response time, and